zhuzhu930/hw1-code-refactor-JD/README.md

 # In conclusion:

-I really enjoyed this homework, as it helps me read codes more carefully, think about the ways to improve them.
+I really enjoyed this homework, as it helped me read codes more carefully, thinking about the ways to improve them.
 The end result is a more accessible webpage with cleaner codes.